ashandesilva/GCN-Mar8/README.md

 3. Add data augmentation techniques
 4. Experiment with different graph edge connections
 5. Try different optimizers or learning rate schedules

+## How train.py or train.ipynb works

+how the data is being used in this GCN model:

+1. **Data Source**: The model uses COCO format keypoint annotations, which consist of 17 keypoints per person representing different body joints (nose, eyes, ears, shoulders, elbows, wrists, hips, knees, ankles).
+Each keypoint has:
+   - x, y coordinates
+   - visibility flag (0: not labeled, 1: labeled but not visible, 2: labeled and visible)

+2. **Data Processing**:
+   - The data is loaded from JSON annotation files in the `annotations_v1` directory
+   - Two types of annotations are loaded:
+     - `correct_n2_3_7_100.json`: Contains annotations for correct poses
+     - `lumbar_3_7_dell_111.json`: Contains annotations for incorrect poses (with lumbar errors)
+   - The keypoints are converted into a graph structure where:
+     - Nodes are the 17 keypoints with their x,y coordinates as features
+     - Edges connect related body parts (e.g., nose-eye, shoulder-elbow, etc.)

+3. **Image Usage**: While there is a `data_v1` directory that contains image frames, the GCN model itself does not use the raw images.
+Instead, it only uses the keypoint coordinates that were presumably extracted from these images beforehand using a pose estimation model (like OpenPose or MediaPipe).

+#### Is this gcn trained using only annotations? isnt images being used?
+1. The he GCN is trained using only the keypoint annotations (coordinates and visibility flags) from the JSON files
+2. No, the raw images are not directly used in the training process.
+The images in the `data_v1` directory were likely used earlier in the pipeline to:
+   - Extract the keypoints using a pose estimation model
+   - Serve as reference for human annotators to label the poses as correct/incorrect
+   - Potentially for visualization or debugging purposes

+This approach makes sense because:
+1. The pose correctness can be determined from the relative positions of body joints
+2. Using only keypoints makes the model more efficient and focused on the geometric relationships between body parts
+3. The GCN can learn the spatial relationships between joints that characterize correct vs incorrect poses